LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-interfaces/README.md

 ## Comparison to Abstract Classes

-We mentioned above -- and you likely noticed yourself -- that interfaces share some characteristics with abstract classes.
+We mentioned above that interfaces share some characteristics with abstract classes.
 Recall that an abstract class is one declared with the `abstract` keyword.
 You may not create an object from an abstract class, and like an interface, an abstract class is allowed to contain methods that only have signatures (that is, they don't have implementation code).

 The main differences between interfaces and abstract classes are:
 - You *implement* an interface, while you *extend* an abstract class.
-The net effect of this is that a class may implement many interfaces while also extending a class.
+The net effect of this is that a class may implement interfaces while also extending a class.
+Note that while you can implement *more than one* interface, you can only extend *one* class.
 - Abstract classes may contain non-constant fields, while interfaces may not.
-- Interfaces may only contain implementation code inside of default or static methods, thus they can't contain methods that need to be shared by class instances in the same way that abstract classes are.
+- Interfaces may only contain implementation code inside of default or static methods, thus they can't contain methods that need to be shared by class instances in the same way that abstract classes do.
 In particular, any method that needs to use an instance property may not be part of an interface, since interfaces don't have instance properties.
+Unlike interfaces, abstract classes may have methods which are not static or default and which do have implementation code.
 - Abstract classes should be used to collect and specify behavior by related classes, while an interface should be used to specify related behaviors that may be common across unrelated classes.

 For example, we could implement `Comparator` in many ways, to sort a wide variety of classes whose objects may be compared to one another: `Date` (compare by temporal order), `Student` (compare by GPA), `Person` (compare by age), `City` (compare by population).
 However, it's unlikely that these classes would have any implementable behavior that would warrant that they have the same base class.

 ## Benefits of Using Interfaces

 Interfaces are great!
 Trust us, they really are.
 Once you get used to them, you'll begin to think more abstractly about which *behaviors* your code requires rather than which *classes* your code requires.
-This means you'll be able to code to interfaces instead of coding to classes, and your code will become more flexible and extensible.
+This means you'll be able to "code to interfaces" (an OOP principle) instead of coding to classes, and your code will become more flexible and extensible.

 Here are a few benefits of using interfaces: